6 Discrete Probability Distributions

 “The most important questions of life are, for the most part, really only problems of probability.” -Pierre Simon, Marquis de Laplace

 We often want numeric values to describe the probability distribution in the same way we used statistics for the sample.
-Since these numeric values will be describing a population, these will be
+Since these numeric values will be describing a population, these will be parameters.

 It is common (but not always) to denote parameters with lowercase Greek letters.
 Below are some of the statistics we have discussed and the corresponding parameter.